AshleyEM/slither-addon/docs/README.md

 # 🥀 Limitations
-* Head/tail animations must be impleneted separately due to the head-tail nature of Blender bones
+* Head/tail animations must be implemented separately due to the head-tail nature of Blender bones
 * Can only slither along 1 axis
 * Animation speed is scaled by the number of bones, not constant